fuzzygroup/blog/_posts/2017-01-06-how-tech-companies-can-easily-create-jobs.md

 # Actually Hire Support Workers

-I do not think that I am the only person who has realized that it is utterly unacceptable that you can never reach technical support at most of the leading tech companies -- Google, Facebook, PayPal, etc.  There is always some kind of problem that only a human can resolve.
+I do not think that I am the only person who feels that it is utterly unacceptable that you can never reach technical support at most of the leading tech companies -- Google, Facebook, PayPal, etc.  There is always some kind of problem that only a human can resolve.
 The high tech industry used to understand this and understand it well.
 I came of age in this field when [WordPerfect](https://en.wikipedia.org/wiki/WordPerfect) still ruled the desktop for word processing and WordPerfect had a near legendary approach to support that actually helped build its business.
+Great support can truly build your brand in a way that a web page never will.

 It certainly feels to me like the big tech companies could actually afford to hire support workers; none of these companies lack for profits.
 And the world isn't the 1980s anymore.
 You don't even have to staff a giant call center with full time workers -- this could all be done with a distributed work force that works from home on a part time basis to avoid the health care costs.
 And perhaps these aren't great jobs but they are still jobs and that's what we are currently lacking.